About RSV

 Advise patients/carers that RSV can be prevented by various hygiene measures:

-• washing hands with soap and water for at least 20 seconds
+- Washing hands with soap and water for at least 20 seconds

-• keeping infected people away from others, especially babies and older people
+- Keeping infected people away from others, especially babies and older people

-• not sharing drinks, or cutlery with people who have colds
+- Not sharing drinks, or cutlery with people who have colds

-• covering the nose and mouth when sneezing or coughing
+- Covering the nose and mouth when sneezing or coughing

-• throwing out tissues as soon as they’ve used them
+- Throwing out tissues as soon as they’ve used them

-There is currently one RSV vaccine, Arexvy, approved for use in Australia.
 Arexvy is a recombinant respiratory syncytial virus pre-fusion F protein (adjuvanted) vaccine.
 It is indicated for the active immunisation of individuals 60 years and older for the prevention of lower respiratory tract disease caused by RSV.
 The vaccine is administered as a single dose of 0.5 mL for intramuscular injection only, preferably in the deltoid muscle.
-The need for revaccination has not been established.
-[5]
+The need for revaccination has not been established.[5]

-RSV in Young Children
+RSV In Young Children

 RSV is a very infectious virus, and most children will get it at least once before they turn two years of age.[11]